DonnyLe/NLP-Final-Project/README.md

 dementia_data.csv contains one row per participant/task session including metadata, transcripts, and pre-computed speech and language features.

-Metadata Columns
 1. Record-ID

-   - Type: string
+Type: string

-   - Description: Unique ID for each participant/session.
+Description: Unique ID for each participant/session.

-   - Examples: 001, A03
+Examples: 001, A03

-   - Range: Any alphanumeric string.
+Range: Any alphanumeric string.

 2. TrainOrDev

-   - Type: string
+Type: string

-   - Description: Indicates whether the sample belongs to the training or development set.
+Description: Indicates whether the sample belongs to the training or development set.

-   - Examples: Train, Dev
+Examples: Train, Dev

-   - Range: {Train, Dev}
+Range: {Train, Dev}

 3. Class

-   - Type: string
+Type: string

 Description: Diagnostic group of the participant.